Counting Steps: A New Approach to Objective Probability in Physics: Introduction

 Such an epistemic notion of probability in statistical physics appears to many inappropriate.
-The problem is {\em not} how lack of knowledge can {\em bring about} physical phenomena; it can't.\footnote{See Albert (2000, 64) for such a complaint in the context of classical SM.} Neither is it a problem about ontological vagueness.\footnote{The epistemic view of QM, for example, under specifies what the probabilities in QM probabilities {\em for\/}, and regards the state as a state of knowledge.
-See Hagar (2003) for such a complaint.} Rather, the problem is that an epistemic interpretation of probability in statistical physics, be it classical SM or QM, turns these theories into a type of statistical inference: while applied to physical systems, these theories become theories about epistemic judgments in the light of incomplete knowledge, and the probabilities therein do not represent or influence the physical situation, but only represent our state of mind (Frigg 2007; Uffink 2011).
+The problem is {\em not} how lack of knowledge can {\em bring about} physical phenomena (Albert, 2000, p.
+64); it can't.
+Neither is it a problem about ontological vagueness (Hagar, 2003).
+Rather, the problem is that an epistemic interpretation of probability in statistical physics, be it classical SM or QM, turns these theories into a type of statistical inference: while applied to physical systems, these theories become theories about epistemic judgments in the light of incomplete knowledge, and the probabilities therein do not represent or influence the physical situation, but only represent our state of mind (Frigg, 2007; Uffink, 2011).

-In recent years an alternative, objective view of probability has been defended, both in the foundations of classical SM and in the context of Bohmian mechanics, based on the notion of {\em typicality} (e.g., Maudlin 2007).
+In recent years an alternative, objective view of probability, has been defended, both in the foundations of classical SM and in the context of Bohmian mechanics in the foundations of QM, based on the notion of {\em typicality} (Maudlin, 2007).
 Typicality claims tell us what {\em most} physical states are, or which dynamical evolution are {\em overwhelmingly more likely\/}, by assigning measure $1$ to the set of such states or the set of such dynamical evolutions.\footnote{Examples are ``{\em most} quantum states are mixed, i.e., entangled with their environment'', or ``{\em most} systems relax to thermodynamic equilibrium if left to themselves''. } Such claims make an analytical connection between a deterministic dynamics and a characterization of certain empirical distributions, hence can be interpreted as objective, having nothing to do with one's credence or state of knowledge.
 With this notion, or so the story goes, one can treat probabilistic statements in a deterministic physical setting as arising from an objective state of affairs, and the theories that give rise to these statements as theories about the physical world, rather than theories about our state of knowledge.